Scopariinae

 (NCBI-index: 1.660724)

 The forewing of the Marsh Grey (Eudonia pallida) is whitish to pale yellowish-brown.
-On 2/3 there is a black spot in the form of a circle, star, or oval shape.
-Just after this black spot, a white transverse line is present with a somewhat darker colored zoom field.
+On 2/3, a black spot is in a circle, star, or oval shape.
+A white transverse line with a darker-coloured zoom field is present just after this black spot.
 Two elongated black spots can be seen halfway up the forewing.
 With this species, careful attention should be paid to possible confusion with related species that have flown off.
-The flight period is, possibly in two generations, from late May to early October and the wingspan is about 18mm.
+The flight period is, possibly in two generations, from late May to early October, and the wingspan is about 18mm.
 Host plant: mosses.
 Dutch name: Moerasgranietmot.
 Frisian name:

 Flying period: